SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 *Source: wikipedia*

 The portfolio's marginal condition offers nice insights.
-For a portfolio to be MSRP, the ratio of marginal contribution to excess return to marginal contribution to volatility from all constituents should align.
+For a portfolio to be MSRP, the ratio of marginal contribution to excess return over marginal contribution to volatility from all constituents should align.
 Otherwise, one can improve the Sharpe ratio further by overweighting constituents with a higher marginal ratio.

 $$
 \begin{aligned}